 The literature within the field of medicine is constantly changing (Akobeng, 2005).
-The practices that are utilized throughout the process needs the integration of good quality publications with the considerations of professional expertise and values from the clients/patients.
-Although available evidence is important, other factors need to be considered such as personal experiences, judgment, skills, and the unique practice of client/patient values (Akobeng, 2005).
+The practices utilized throughout the process need the integration of good quality publications with the considerations of professional expertise and values from the clients/patients.
+Although available evidence is essential, other factors need to be considered such as personal experiences, judgment, skills, and the unique practice of client/patient values (Akobeng, 2005).
 As professionals seek answers to their questions, researching applicable sources will make the process easier and increase the structures needed for evidence.

 1. Formulating Clinical Questions

-As professionals start to seek a known issue, the issue needs to be transitioned into an answerable question (Akobeng, 2005).
+As professionals seek a known issue, the issue must be transitioned into an answerable question (Akobeng, 2005).
 The developed questions need to be clear and focused on the issue at hand (Akobeng, 2005).
-Sackett (2000) state the propose that questions need four essential components:
+Sackett (2000) states the propose that questions need four essential components:

 Patient or Problem: Client/patient or issue in question

 Intervention: Intervention, test, or exposure of interest

 Now it is time to search for relevant evidence that will help provide answers for the documented question(s).
 A variety of sources can be utilized during a search such as textbooks, journals, online electronic databases, and expert opinions (Akobeng, 2005).
 When searching for evidence, it is ideal for producing effective searches to maximize results in the shortest amount of time (Akobeng, 2005).
 If an individual is unaware of how to produce an effective search, it is recommended to enroll in basic training to enhance their searching skills (Akobeng, 2005).
 Other forms of learning can be used as well, such as communicating with a researcher that has a background in formal searches.